-It may be preferable to contact a company that specializes in duct cleaning.
+It is recommended to contact a company that specializes in duct cleaning.

 6. Exterior Wall Hoods

 If exterior hoods are in an accessible location, make sure they are not restricted by patio furniture, plants, snow or other obstructions.
 All ductwork should be cleaned every 3 years